 5. Evaluate your room.
 Design your sleep environment to establish the conditions you need for sleep.
 Your bedroom should be cool – between 60 and 67 degrees.
 Your bedroom should also be free from any noise that can disturb your sleep.
 Finally, your bedroom should be free from any light.
 Consider using blackout curtains, eye shades, ear plugs, “white noiseâ€ machines, and fans.

 6. Sleep on a comfortable mattress and pillows.
 Make sure your mattress is comfortable and supportive.
 The one you have been using for years may have exceeded its life expectancy – about 9 or 10 years for most good quality mattresses.
 Have comfortable pillows and make the room attractive and inviting for sleep but also free of allergens that might affect you.
-See my bedroom design here.
-My husband and I invested in a TempurPedic mattress a few years ago and that was a game-changer for us.
+My husband and I switched to a Sapira mattress last year and that was a game-changer for us.

 7. Use bright light to help manage your circadian rhythms.
 Avoid bright light in the evening and expose yourself to sunlight in the morning.
 This will keep your circadian rhythms in check.
 I use an amber lightbulb at night and turn off all other lights in my room while I’m reading before bed.
 It really calms me down!